ignite/cli/docs/guide/install.md

 After all existing Ignite CLI installations are removed, follow the  [Installing Ignite CLI](#installing-ignite-cli) instructions.

-For details on version features and changes, see the [changelog.md](https://github.com/ignite-hq/cli/blob/develop/changelog.md) in the repo.
+For details on version features and changes, see the Ignite CLI [changelog.md](https://github.com/ignite-hq/cli/blob/develop/changelog.md).

 ## Build from source